Night Tide: Filming

+Harrington wrote the filming in general went smoothly apart from the last day.
+Dennis Hopper got too drunk at lunchtime to finish afternoon filming and was involved in an accident; the rest of the scene had to be shot several weeks later.

 Release and reception

 Night Tide premiered at the Spoleto Film Festival in Spoleto, Italy in July 1961, where it was named the top American film that year.

+The film also screened at the Venice Film Festival in August 1961.
+Reviewing the movie, Variety wrote "if Harrington displays a good flair for narration and mounting, his feel for mood, suspense and atmospherics is not too highly developed as yet."

 The film's production company, Virgo, defaulted on their Pathé Lab loan of $33,793 and Pathé was preparing to foreclose on the picture.
 Roger Corman asked the lab to hold off on their legal actions to allow Filmgroup to distribute the film, guaranteeing Pathé $15,000 within 12 months of the film's release.
 Pathé agreed, and Filmgroup released it through American International Pictures.
 It was given a general theatrical release in the United States two years after its initial premiere, opening in Detroit on February 13, 1963.
 It later screened in New York City on May 25, 1964.

+Harrington admits the film did "Very poorly.
+In its defense, I will say that it was given a particularly unfortunate release pattern, because Roger double-billed it with a very poor Soviet science fiction film called Battle Beyond the Sun.
+It was terrible, badly dubbed, but it was in color, and it had a few special effects in it.
+In terms of the distribution pattern at that time, all Night Tide needed was to go out on a double-bill with, say, The Raven (1963)."

 Dennis Hopper stated in an interview that the film was made for $28,000 and...

 The entry for the film in Horror: The Aurum Film Encyclopedia states "Clearly inspired by Cat People (1942), following Val Lewton's principles by having a vividly realistic setting (the tawdry pier and funfairs) and providing a rational explanation for most of the mystery (the girl's adoptive father planted the siren story in her mind), it is both clumsy and tentative and strikingly atmospheric.
 More of a fantasy than a horror movie perhaps, the film does make darkly minatory use of its dream sequences (the mermaid nightmarishly metamorphosing into an octopus) and the recurrent motif of the mysterious woman in black whose appearances frighten the girl."

 Legacy

-The film was restored by the Academy Film Archive in 2007.
+The film was restored from the original negative by the Academy Film Archive in 2007.

-Nicholas Winding Refn is a fan of the film to the point of restoring it as well.
+A fan of the film, Nicolas Winding Refn purchased the negative from the director's estate and then produced a new 4K digital restoration that was released in 2020.